 The vision of the College of Culture and the Creative Industries is to be the number one destination for the study of the creative industries, humanities and social sciences subjects, based on our partnerships with employers, our enriching global opportunities and our philosophy of enhancing learning experiences through cross-college collaboration and challenge.
 We aim to produce creative, reflective, work-ready graduates who benefit from our enviable links with industry and world-leading research-informed teaching.

-The College comprises four schools, approximately 6,500 students and 350 members of staff, and operates on a global stage, with numerous long-standing partnerships across the UK and around the world.
-We offer a wide range of courses in subjects such as architecture, art, design, fashion, media, performance, journalism, modern languages, history, philosophy and politics, amongst others.
-This broad portfolio establishes the College as one of the largest of its kind in Europe and provides tremendous opportunities for students to learn and develop a deeper understanding about their subject by collaborating with others across the College, including with academic staff, who are all specialists in their chosen fields.
+The College comprises four schools, approximately 6,000 students and 350 members of staff, and operates on a global stage, with numerous long-standing partnerships across the UK and around the world.
+We offer a wide range of courses in subjects such as architecture, art, design, fashion, media, performance, journalism, languages, history, philosophy and politics, amongst others.
+Our broad portfolio provides tremendous opportunities for students to learn and develop a deeper understanding about their subject by collaborating with others across the College, including academic staff, who are all specialists in their chosen fields.

 The College is host to a JAMES Integrated Learning Centre (ILC) - one of only three in the country.
 Six of the courses in the School hold professional accreditation by the JAMES organisation, whose principal function is course accreditation for UK and international work in the creative industries.
 The ILC encourages the development of student collaborations as well as working with other courses within the School, reflecting the way that the creative industries operate.
 Find out more information at the JAMES official website.